AnneLouisedb/ai4mi_project/readme.md

 The nnU-Net framework, both in its 2D and 3D low/high-resolution forms, provides an automated pipeline for image segmentation.
 The low-resolution 3D nnU-Net captures broader contextual information by working with downsampled data, which helps in detecting large-scale structures.
 Meanwhile, the high-resolution 3D nnU-Net operates on finer-resolution data, allowing it to capture small details and precise boundaries.

 ## Evaluation Metrics
-To assess the performance of our organ segmentation models, we employ two primary metrics for each OAR: the Dice Similarity Coefficient (DSC) and the 95\% Hausdorff Distance (HD95) expressed in $mm$ and implemented in [evaluation.py](evaluation.py).
+To assess the performance of our organ segmentation models, we employ two primary metrics for each OAR: the Dice Similarity Coefficient (DSC) implemented in [main.py](main.py) and calculated after every epoch.
+And the 95\% Hausdorff Distance (HD95) expressed in $mm$, implemented in [evaluation.py](evaluation.py).

 ### Dice Similarity Coefficient (DSC)
 The Dice Similarity Coefficient (DSC) focuses on the overlap between predicted and ground truth segmentations.
 It provides a score between 0 and 1, with 1 indicating perfect overlap.